impallari/Amiko-Devanagari/README.md

 Amika Fonts
 ======================

-Amika fonts are a set of clean utilitarian fonts, tailored for body text on the web and low resolution screens.
+Amika is a clean and utilitarian font family, specifically designed for maximum legibility at the smallest possible sizes ranges.
-They support Latin and Devanagari scripts.
+They are intended for body text on the web and low resolution screens.
+Amika supports Latin and Devanagari scripts.

 Work in progress...